-Following Google and Yahoo, Microsoft now requires DMARC for bulk senders to improve email security.
+Following similar policy shifts by Google and Yahoo, Microsoft now requires DMARC for bulk email senders as part of a broader move toward stronger email authentication standards.

-Microsoft has entered the email authentication space.
-Starting May 5, 2025, Microsoft will enforce stricter DMARC standards for bulk email senders.
-These rules apply to anyone sending over 5,000 emails daily to Microsoft consumer services like Outlook.com, Live.com, and Hotmail.com.
+Starting May 5, 2025, Microsoft will enforce stricter DMARC requirements for anyone sending more than 5,000 emails per day to Outlook.com, Live.com, and Hotmail.com addresses.

 What Microsoft Requires for DMARC Compliance